Space station experiment will create the coldest spot in the universe

 Bose-Einstein condensates have been created in labs on Earth, but the inexorable pull of gravity makes it hard to study them for more than fractions of a millisecond.
 In the space station’s microgravity environment, Thompson said, the condensates float to give scientists up to 10 seconds to study them.

-In addition to helping scientists gain a better understanding of quantum weirdness, the CAL experiments could point to new laws of physics, Brun said in the email.
+In addition to helping scientists gain a better understanding of quantum weirdness, the CAL experiments could point to new laws of physics.

+“As far as we can tell, quantum mechanics underlies all of physics, but it violates human intuition and common sense in many ways,” Todd Brun, a professor of electrical engineering at the University of Southern California who isn't involved with CAL, told NBC News MACH in an email.
+“There is still no universal agreement about what the theory means, even though we use it all the time to describe real technologies, and know that it works.”

 But the high-flying experiment could also have some more tangible benefits.